busterwood/MsmqPatterns/README.md

 New a `QueueTransaction` to begin a MSMQ transaction, or use the static `QueueTransaction.Single` or `QueueTransaction.Dtc` fields.

+Supports poison message handling via the `TransactionAbortCount` and `TransactionMoveCount`properties and the `MarkRejected` method that sends notification to the message sender that the message was rejected.

 ### Differences from System.Messaging

 * BusterWood.MSMQ only fully supports private queues at the moment, some public queue message properties are missing